Man United finally reaches major final under Solskjaer

 ROME (AP) — Manchester United has finally reached a major final under Ole Gunnar Solskjaer.

-A 3-2 loss to Roma in the second leg of the Europa League semifinals on Thursday didn’t prevent United completing an 8-5 victory on aggregate.
+An inspired goalkeeping performance by David de Gea ensured United was only beaten 3-2 by Roma in a wild second leg of the Europa League semifinals, allowing the English team to complete an 8-5 victory on aggregate.

 It ended a run of four losses in the semifinals of major tournaments in the last 18 months for Solskjaer, who is under pressure to win United’s first trophy since 2017.
 That came in the Europa League, when Jose Mourinho was manager.